A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/hexagonal_wireworld.md

 Cellular automata are models comprised of a grid of cells, a finite set of states that each cell can be in, a neighborhood of cells whose states affect a given cell, and a set of rules which define how cells transition from one state to another.

 The most famous cellular automaton is likely John Conway's Game of Life.
-In this, cells are in one of two states: Alive or Dead, and transition between these states based on the number of neighboring alive cells.
+In this particular model, cells are in one of two states: Alive or Dead, and transition between these states based on the number of neighboring alive cells.
 Specifically, the Game of Life dictates that:

 1. <button inert class="sample-cell">
         <div class="color-swatch" style="background-color: #F0F0F0;"></div>